JerryW8/cs348-project/README.md

 ```
 nodemon app.js
 ```
-And then go over to localhost:3000 and localhost:3000/collection.
+And then go over to localhost:3000 as wel as localhost:3000/collection for the two primary views.
 As this project is updated you may need to clear your browser cache.

 ---
 Sample data:<br />